-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS-1D C are two digital cameras that were officially introduced, respectively, in March 2013 and April 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS-1D C are two digital cameras that were announced, respectively, in March 2013 and April 2012.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (1DC) sensor.
+Both cameras offer a resolution of 17.9 megapixels.

-An illustration of the physical size and weight of the Canon 100D and the Canon 1D C is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 100D and the Canon 1D C are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D C is considerably larger (143 percent) than the Canon 100D.
 Moreover, the 1DC is substantially heavier (280 percent) than the 100D.
 It is noteworthy in this context that the 1DC is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (100D).
 You can compare the optics available in the Canon EF Lens Catalog.